Coming Up next for HTYP: Brundibár!

-HTYP has two shows running this fall!
+HTYP has two shows available for touring!

-& Red Fish
+Art Attakk! & Red Fish

 Red Fish: A Comedy About Depression

-Liz and Ethan are navigating the pitfalls of being a teenager in 2016, while dealing with their own depression and anxiety.
+Liz and Ethan are navigating the pitfalls of being a teenager in 2019, while dealing with their own depression and anxiety.
 Along the way they meet the Superhero Redfish who claims he’s here to help them… but what happens when our innermost voice becomes our worst enemy?